moorepants/learn-multibody-dynamics/mass.rst

 .. todo:: Add the rigid body form of the inertia vector.

-This vector describes the sum of mass distribution of each particle about a line that is parallel to :math:`\hat{n}_a` that passes through :math:`O`.
+This vector describes the sum of each mass's contirubtion to the mass distribution of the set about a line that is parallel to :math:`\hat{n}_a` and passes through :math:`O`.
+Figure :numref:`fig-mass-inertia-vector` shows a visual representation of this vector for a single particle :math:`P` with mass :math:`m`.

 .. _fig-mass-inertia-vector:
 .. figure:: figures/mass-inertia-vector.svg